ChessUltimate/patch-notes/notes.md

+Version 5.21 - (September 09 2025)

+-Match made games are now 10 minutes each time mode.

+-Sleep now last 2 turns instead of 3 for clarity purposes.

+-Added more descriptions and a visual representation for characters moves.

+-Steam prices are always in USD now.

+-Added busy toggle to hide game invites.

+-Added alternative login method

+--Bug Fixes--

+-Prince bug when taking back the game only lets you move the Prince.

+-Multiple Penguin freeze bugs.

+-Bomb/Minion interaction.

+-Double ban bug where you were able to ban the same character more than once.

+-Fixed bug where after a take back or reconnect a visible ghost would go invisible.

+-Fixed timer issues.

+--Balance Change--

+-Point Changes-

+-Turtle 3->4

+-CopyCat 3->5

+-Knight 5->6

+-Bishop 8->9

+-Sniper 13->15

+-Ninja 30->25

+-Angel 40->20

+-Sniper now starts sleeping.

+-Angel rework.
+Angel now spawns a Halo that serves a recall point when the attached character gets knocked out.
+The Angel no longer retaliates attacks.

 ---Version 5.1 - (August 22 2025)---

 -Changed time modes for draft pick to be 1 minute per turn until game starts.